scalableminds/webknossos/README.md

 [Read more about the original publication.](https://publication.webknossos.org)

 ## Installation
-webKnossos is open-source, so you can install it on your own server.
+WEBKNOSSOS is open-source, so you can install it on your own server.

-[Check out the documentation](https://docs.webknossos.org/webknossos/installation.html) for a tutorial on how to install webKnossos on your own server.
+[Check out the documentation](https://docs.webknossos.org/webknossos/installation.html) for a tutorial on how to install WEBKNOSSOS on your own server.

 For development installations, please see `DEV_INSTALL.md` file.